Platforms overview

 yaml

-services: openclaw: image: ghcr.io/openclaw/openclaw:latest restart: unless-stopped environment: OPENCLAW_GATEWAY_TOKEN: ${OPENCLAW_GATEWAY_TOKEN} OPENCLAW_HOME: /home/node OPENCLAW_STATE_DIR: /home/node/.openclaw OPENCLAW_CONFIG_PATH: /home/node/.openclaw/openclaw.json OPENCLAW_WORKSPACE_DIR: /workspace volumes: - openclaw-config:/home/node/.openclaw - openclaw-workspace:/workspace labels: caddy: openclaw.example.com caddy.reverse_proxy: "{{upstreams 1455}}" command: ["openclaw", "gateway", "--bind", "lan", "--port", "1455"] volumes: openclaw-config: openclaw-workspace:
+services: openclaw: image: ghcr.io/openclaw/openclaw:latest restart: unless-stopped environment: OPENCLAW_GATEWAY_TOKEN: ${OPENCLAW_GATEWAY_TOKEN} OPENCLAW_HOME: /home/node OPENCLAW_STATE_DIR: /home/node/.openclaw OPENCLAW_CONFIG_PATH: /home/node/.openclaw/openclaw.json OPENCLAW_WORKSPACE_DIR: /home/node/.openclaw/workspace volumes: - openclaw-config:/home/node/.openclaw - openclaw-workspace:/home/node/.openclaw/workspace labels: caddy: openclaw.example.com caddy.reverse_proxy: "{{upstreams 1455}}" command: ["node", "openclaw.mjs", "gateway", "--bind", "lan", "--port", "1455"] volumes: openclaw-config: openclaw-workspace:

 Replace openclaw.example.com with your Gateway hostname.
 Store OPENCLAW_GATEWAY_TOKEN in EasyRunner's secret/environment manager instead of committing it to the app definition.
+The image binds to loopback by default, so the explicit --bind lan --port 1455 in command is required for Caddy to reach the container.

 Configure OpenClaw